Introduction

 - Example: the sound signal produced by drumbeats.

-- Digital signals correspond to a binary digital signal, where the discrete amplitude of the signal is coded into binary digits represented by ‘0' and '1’.
+- Digital signals correspond to a binary digital signal, where you code the signal’s discrete amplitude into binary digits represented by ‘0’ and ‘1’.

-- The analog signal is converted to digital using Analog to Digital Converters (ADC).
+- You convert the analog signal to digital using Analog to Digital Converters (ADC).

 - ADC involves Sampling and Quantization.